Last Updated on 2 March, 2021 by Veronica

 Ma Nolan’s Irish pub

 This is where we ate after the oysters (we don’t love oysters, you can imagine).
-Yes, we went to an Irish pub and ate Irish pub food, with a good pint(s) of beer.
-We really had a great time and the food was great.
+So yes, we went to an Irish pub and ate Irish pub food, with a good pint(s) of beer.
+We really had a great time, and the food was excellent.

 Fennocchio ice cream parlage

-In Nice we stayed in an apartment two blocks from the Promenade of the English.
+In Nice, we stayed in an apartment two blocks from the Promenade of the English.
 The apartment is from an Italian couple living in Nice.
-With us was Sonia, a lovely girl who greeted us with a glass of white wine and recommended us a lot of places to visit.

 We made the reservation through Booking; if you want, you can click on the link and see the prices for your travel dates.